Kucoin/kucoin-api-docs/source/localizable/index.html.md

   "topic":"/market/ticker:BTC-USDT",
   "subject":"trade.ticker",
   "data":{
-    "sequence":"1545896668986",
+    "sequence":"1545896668986", // Sequence number
-    "bestAsk":"0.08",
+    "bestAsk":"0.08",  // Best ask price
-    "size":"0.011",
+    "size":"0.011",   //  Last traded amount
-    "bestBidSize":"0.036",
+    "bestBidSize":"0.036",  // Best bid size
-    "price":"0.08",
+    "price":"0.08",  // Last traded price
-    "bestAskSize":"0.18",
+    "bestAskSize":"0.18",  // Best ask size
-    "bestBid":"0.049"
+    "bestBid":"0.049" // Best bid price
   }
 }
 ```
-Subscribe to this topic to get the real time push of BBO changes.
+Subscribe to this topic to get the realtime push of BBO changes.

-The ticker channel provides real-time price updates every time a match happens.
-It batches updates in case of cascading matches, greatly reducing bandwidth requirements.
+The ticker channel provides real-time price updates whenever a match happens.
+If multiple orders are matched at the same time, only the last matching event will be pushed.

-Please note that more information will be added to messages in this channel in the near future.
+Please note that more information maybe added to messages from this channel in the near future.

 <aside class="spacer2"></aside>
 <aside class="spacer4"></aside>